Chapter 9. Compute Engine:

 The most common way of using GCE is with a predefined instance type,

-such as n1-standard-1
+such as n1-standard-1.

 9.7.3.
 Preemptible prices

-Preemptible VMs have special price reductions in exchange for the restrictions on
+Preemptible VMs have special price reductions in exchange for the restrictions on these instances.

 Around 80% cheaper than the standard hourly prices.
-If you’re cost-conscious,
+If you’re cost-conscious.

 9.7.4.
 Storage